moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/image.md

 This page shows you how to create a new image from scratch.
 This process consists in building a rootfs in an extra volume of one of your servers.

+The following procedure will create an Ubuntu based image from scratch.

 > <strong>Requirements</strong>
 - You have an account and are logged into [cloud.online.net](//cloud.online.net)
 - You have configured your [SSH Key](/account/ssh_keys.html)